Social

 Work place

-Our employees are vital to our business, and their well-being is a significant factor in the continued success of our company.
+Our employees are vital to our business, and their well-being is a crucial factor in the continued success of our company.
 In addition to ongoing communication between HR, management, and employees, we have conducted an anonymous survey of our social capital since 2012, covering trust, fairness, and cooperation.
-Starting in 2023, we also measure our eNPS, which gauges employee loyalty.
+We have measured our eNPS since 2023, which gauges employee loyalty.

-Our employees' working conditions must meet legal requirements and relevant collective agreements.
-Compliance with international conventions on human rights and labor conditions, including the UN Global Compact and ILO conventions, is fundamental.
+Our employees’ working conditions comply with legal requirements and relevant collective agreements.
+Compliance with international conventions on human rights and labor conditions, including the UN Global Compact and ILO conventions, is fundamental for us.
 We are a proud member of the Confederation of Danish Industry (DI) and are subject to both the Industry Agreement and the Salaried Employee Agreement.

 Local community